tendermint/tendermint/docs/architecture/adr-065-custom-event-indexing.md

 - Update `IndexerService` to use a series of `EventSinks`.
 - Proxy queries to the relevant sink's native query layer.
 - Update all relevant RPC methods.
-  - Update `/status` RPC method to report what enabled sinks are available.
-  - Introduce a new `sink` query variable to the block and transaction search RPC methods.

 ## Detailed Design